-S. COADY: We have set improved access to mental health and addictions counselling services as a priority.
+We have set improved access to mental health and addictions counselling services as a priority.

-Through annual investments totaling more than \$230 million, we are delivering on that commitment.
+Through annual investments totaling more than \$230 million we are delivering on that commitment.
 Since 2017, we have seen a 44 per cent reduction in wait times.

-This year, investments will be made in the continued expansion of such community-based services as: flexible assertive community treatment teams; mobile crisis response teams; further deployment of virtual care options; and access to early interventions and supports for children, youth and families.
+This year, investments will be made in the continued expansion of such community-based services as:

+- Flexible assertive community treatment teams; - Mobile crisis response teams;

+- Further deployment of virtual care options; and - Access to early interventions and supports for children, youth and families.

-\$16.3 million is going towards the ongoing construction of the adult mental health and addictions facility in St. John's and a six-bed unit in Happy Valley-Goose Bay.
+\$16.3 million is going towards the ongoing construction of an adult mental health and addictions facility in St. John's and a six-bed unit in Happy Valley-Goose Bay.